balpars/metadata-remover/README.md

 - **Simple GUI** using PyQt5 for folder selection.
 - **Processes all files in a folder** and saves cleaned copies in a `<original_folder_name>_no_metadata` folder.

+Metadata-Remover is well tested on PDF and docx files.
+Other file types are to be tested more in the future.
+So no guarantees there :)

 ## Installation

 ```sh